fabiantoth/streamdb/docs/guide.md

 This is where your data is stored and collection directories are created.

-Whenever the data in a single store file reaches your set ``storeMax`` value, a new store file split occurs and is incremented starting at 0.
+Whenever the data in a single store file reaches your set ``fileSize`` value, a new store file split occurs and is incremented starting at 0.
 The data reads from all store files as if it was just 1 single collection file.

 <pre>
 ├── <b>collections</b>